nicholaschen09/nicholaschen09/README.md

 ![Nyan Cat](https://www.icegif.com/wp-content/uploads/2024/09/nyan-cat-icegif-10.gif)

-I love creating art and am interested in anything that is related to ux/ui design and software engineering.
+I'm interested in anything data or ml engineering!

 ## About Me
 - studying systems design engineering at the university of waterloo